release-it/release-it/docs/github-releases.md

 }
 ```

-Use `--github.autoGenerate` to have GitHub auto-generate the release notes.
+Use `--github.autoGenerate` to have GitHub auto-generate the release notes (does not work with `web: true`).

 See [Changelog](./changelog.md) for more information about generating changelogs/release notes.